Anderson Carnegie Libray – Anderson, South Carolina

 Prior to construction of the library, the Anderson Library Association met in City Hall.
 Members paid one dollar to belong to the society, and city council supported the project by granting $10 per month to the association.
 When the city received a grant of $17,500 from the Carnegie Foundation, it pledged to continue supporting the library with an annual appropriation of ten percent of the grant.

 The Jennie Erwin Library in Honea Path also was built as a Carnegie library in 1908, making Anderson County the only county in South Carolina to have two Carnegie libraries.
 While the Jennie Erwin Library remains active within the Anderson County Library system, this building became the Anderson County Arts Center in 1972, the same year the library moved to its current building on McDuffie Street.
+Today the library houses the Caroline Stringer Rainey Gallery, operated by the Anderson Arts Center.

 The Anderson Downtown Historic District is primarily significant as a well-preserved late nineteenth/early twentieth century commercial area.
 The district retains a typical town plan with a courthouse square in its center, as well as numerous good examples of Victorian, Romanesque Revival, and Beaux Arts commercial architecture.
 Anderson, incorporated 1833, is also significant for its role as a commercial, governmental, and cultural center for Anderson County.
 The Anderson Downtown Historic District is comprised of approximately 97 commercial structures, the County Courthouse, the Anderson City Hall, a Victorian fountain, and two historic monuments.
 The brick constructed structures date primarily from the late nineteenth and early twentieth centuries, and are located in the heart of Anderson’s central business district.
 The courthouse and surrounding square serve as the focal point of the historic district.
 Located southeast of this commercial district is the residential Anderson Historic District.